-To ensure appropriate hand washing, regulations require the following [Sec 10 (3 a -3g)]: A sink located in or immediately adjacent to toilet rooms equipped with hot and cold running water that allows washing of hands under warm water.
+To ensure appropriate hand washing, regulations require the following: A sink located in or immediately adjacent to toilet rooms equipped with hot and cold running water that allows washing of hands.

-- Water temperature for hand-washing shall be a minimum temperature of 90 degrees Fahrenheit and a maximum of 120 degrees Fahrenheit. - Liquid soap and equipped with hand-drying blower or single use disposable hand drying material such as paper towels shall be provided at each lavatory. - Easily cleanable, waste receptacle available in each toilet, diapering and handwashing area
+- Equipped with hot water at a minimum temperature of 90 degrees Fahrenheit and a maximum of 120 degrees Fahrenheit. - Equipped with liquid soap and - Equipped with hand-drying blower or single use disposable hand drying material. - Equipped with easily cleanable, waste receptacle and - Immediately adjacent to a changing area used for infants and toddlers.
+[Sec 12 (3)]